Numerical Exploration of Nonlinear Dispersion Effects via a Strongly Coupled Two-scale System: Two approximation schemes

-for all $(\phi, \psi)\in H^1(\Omega)\times H_{\#}^1(Y)$, $i\in\{1,2\}$, and additionally $u^{k+1}(0,\cdot) = u_0$. \end{definition}
+for all $(\phi, \psi)\in H^1_{\SN{0}}(\Omega)\times H_{\#}^1(Y)$, $i\in\{1,2\}$, and additionally $u^{k+1}(0,\cdot) = u_0$. \end{definition}

-The central idea behind this numerical scheme is to decouple the two-scale problem by fixing a macroscopic solution and solving the cell problem for all time and macroscopic space nodes.
-We opt to study this scheme as many analytical results are available.
-For instance, in \cite{raveendran2023strongly} we established the well-posedness and $k$ independent energy estimates of this iterative scheme.
+The central idea behind this \SN{iterative} \V{method is to decouple the two-scale problem by fixing the macroscopic solution from the previous iteration and then solving the corresponding family of microscopic cell problems.
+We recall this iterative method because it gives the analytical basis for scheme 1, the fully discrete formulation introduced below}. \V{The analytical results presented here heavily rely on results in \cite{raveendran2023strongly}.
+For instance, there we established} the well-posedness and $k$ independent energy estimates of this iterative scheme.
 Moreover, we also ensured that the sequence of macroscopic solutions, $(u^k)_{k\in \mathbb{N}\cup\{0\}}$, converges to the weak solution $u$ of the original elliptic-parabolic Problem $(P)$.
-However, the convergence of the microscopic sequence, $(W^k)_{k\in \mathbb{N}\cup\{0\}}$, is not discussed in the previous literature.
+However, the convergence of the microscopic sequence, $(W^k)_{k\in \mathbb{N}\cup\{0\}}$, is not established in the previous literature.
 In the following Theorem, we remedy this gap and state the full convergence result.

 \begin{theorem} Assume \ref{A1}--\ref{A4} hold and set $u^0 = u_0$.
 Then there exists a sequence

 such that for each $k\in\mathbb{N}\cup\{0\} $, the pair $(u^{k+1},W^k)$ uniquely solves \eqref{weakform_itermacro}--\eqref{weakform_itermicro} in the sense of \cref{D2}, $u^k,|\nabla u^{k}|\in L^{\infty}(S\times\Omega)$ and satisfy